 The Ukrainian government on Monday stepped up its offensive in the region in a bid to push pro-Russian separatist forces back to their two main urban strongholds of Donetsk and Luhansk.
 The fighting has included the area where MH17 is believed to have been shot out of the sky by a surface-to-air missile.

 Officials said 14 people, including five children, were killed in fighting on Monday in the town of Gorlovka/Horlivka.
 Five civilians were also killed in Luhansk when shelling hit a retirement home.

-The investigation team trying to reach the MH17 crash site says they need access in order to recover some of the airliner's 298 victims, most of whom were Dutch and Australian, still lying in the fields.
+trying to reach the MH17 crash site says they need access in order to recover some of the airliner's 298 victims, most of whom were Dutch and Australian, still lying in the fields.

 More than 200 bodies have already been sent to the Netherlands for identification.

 The West alleges MH17 was shot down by Ukraine's separatist fighters.
 The rebels say Kyiv is responsible for its crashing.